-The Swedish Energy Agency contributes up to SEK 72 million in cash funds.
-These funds come primarily from taxpayers, and the interest of the Swedish Energy Agency is therefore to give taxpayers value for money.
+The Swedish Energy Agency contributes with SEK 92,25 million for stage V. These funds come primarily from taxpayers, and the interest of the Swedish Energy Agency is therefore to give taxpayers value for money.
 This can be achieved by industry growing and generating more jobs and/or important knowledge.
 Another important aspect is the transition to a fossil-free society.